swantan/BIO594_Assignments/FinalProject_Workflow.md

-## Documentation of Overall Workflow --> Gene expression profiling of human NK cells in HIV, HCV and HBV patients
+## Documentation of Overall Workflow </br> Gene expression profiling of human NK cells in HIV, HCV and HBV patients

 ### Aim: To quantify differential expression of human NK cells in HIV, HCV and HBV patients
 ### Approach: RNA-seq Analysis Pipeline

 ### Step 1: Data acquisition
 - Select a subset of sample for analysis based on metadata </br>
-- Total dataset: 40 samples with 8 groups, 5 samples per each group (healthy_asian, healthy_caucasian, HIV, HCV, HBV Immune Tolerant (IT), HBV Immune Active (IA), HBV Inactive Carrier (IC), HBV Negative (ENEG)) </br>
+- A total of 40 selected samples among 8 groups, 5 samples per each group (healthy_asian, healthy_caucasian, HIV, HCV, HBV Immune Tolerant (IT), HBV Immune Active (IA), HBV Inactive Carrier (IC), HBV Negative (ENEG)) </br>
 - Find the data on NCBI: [SRA sites](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=517165)
 - Input to obtain file: Accessions in a .txt